Quick Answer

 | Suicide risk vs national average | 3.7x higher | Baseline |

-Construction workers are at 3.7 times higher risk of suicide than the national average.
-Over two thirds believe there is a stigma around mental health that stops them from talking about it.
-Fewer than 10% of respondents said their line managers know how to undertake stress risk assessments, and less than 13% said their company has provided mental health awareness training in the last two years.
-If you are running a trades business and have not addressed this, you can read more in our guide to mental health and burnout in UK trades.
+Two thirds believe there is a stigma that stops them talking about it.
+Fewer than 1 in 10 said their line managers know how to do stress risk assessments.
+Less than 13% said their company has provided mental health training in the last two years.
+If you are running a trades business and have not addressed this, our guide to mental health and burnout in UK trades is the place to start.

 Burnout does not just cause absences.
 It causes resignations.
 When someone is exhausted, underpaid relative to the physical toll, and unable to see a way forward, they do not raise a complaint.
 They start looking elsewhere.
 Or they leave the trade entirely.